Kabuyea

 Kabuyea is a plant genus in the family Tecophilaeaceae, first described as a genus in 1998.
 It has one known species, Kabuyea hostifolia, native to Tanzania and Mozambique.

 Description

 Kabuyea hostifolia has a corm that lacks a protective tunic.
 The leaves are all basal and usually number four, both the leaves and the inflorescence emerging from the same corm-scale, and being present simultaneously.
 The inflorescence is a raceme, each floret having white tepals and parts in sixes.

+The species is named in honor of Ugandan ethnobotanist Christine H. Sophie Kabuye.